How & Why to Teach English in Japan in 2026

 Japan is like the US.
 In short, Japan is a monolithic society with a monolingual population.

-English is prevalent in big cities, and you will not have a problem if you speak no Japanese.
+English is widely spoken in major cities, so you will not have any trouble if you do not speak Japanese.

 In rural areas, it’s challenging to find someone who speaks English.
 Many locals cannot speak English.
-So you are pretty much on your own.
+You are mainly on your own.

 Almost everything is in the local language.
 This includes signboards, menus, the internet, newspapers, and hoardings.
-Thus, it would not be easy to survive to make your stay comfortable without knowing Japanese.
+Thus, surviving and staying comfortable without knowing the Japanese would be difficult.

 If you plan to work in Japan, learn Japanese.
 You do not need to be fluent, but a basic understanding will help.